naturegirl/piqular/README.md

 ## Usage

-Piqular requires a Dropbox account with a Public/ folder (newer accounts don't have it anymore).
+Piqular requires a Dropbox account.

 Set up your Android dev environment in Eclipse and import the project.

 To fix the compatibility issues, you additionally need to import appcompat-v7.
 Go to Import -> Import Existing Android Project.
 Go to your android SDK directory and select extras/android/support/v7/appcompat as the project.
 Finish the project import.
 You should have another project android-support-v7-appcompat now.